martinring/thesis/src/4-Timing.md

-![Four different points in time chosen for verification, from design time (leftmost) to runtime (rightmost).
+![Four different points in time chosen for verification, from design time (leftmost) to run-time (rightmost).
 Trigger transitions are marked with small boxes; they trigger verification tasks which show that every possible path through the state space which does not include other trigger transitions is safe.
 Green boxes mark successful verification, and red boxes mark failed